 We at OpinionRoute spend a lot of time talking about the correlation between the method of respondent recruitment and its correlation to the ultimate quality of the data they provide in our surveys.
 As the dynamic of online data collection continues to morph and evolve, the opportunity to work within the survey program to help drive better data can’t be overlooked.
 Today, data collection firms have a tremendous suite of technologies available to help with this need.
 From automatic verbatim comment parsing to data consistency algorithms, we have never had it so great.

-While we have access to some of these technologies, I have found that there are simple, cost efficient ways to implement effective quality control mechanisms without adding technology expense.
-Here is a brief overview of techniques you can use to markedly improve the data you'll be reviewing.
+While we have access to some of these technologies, I have found simple, cost-efficient ways to implement effective quality control mechanisms without adding technology expense.
+Here is a brief overview of techniques you can use to markedly improve the data you’ll be reviewing.

 In my 15 or so years in this industry, I have come across two general approaches to designing questions to test a respondent’s attention level.